PJenner/QA-Personal-Project-Starships-FrontEnd/README.md

 The scope of this project, including the MVP, is outlined below:

 - Provide a Kanban style Jira board following the SCRUM methedology and applying Agile principles, outlining user stories and tasks.
-My Jira board can be found [here] - (https://pjennerqa.atlassian.net/secure/RapidBoard.jspa?rapidView=2&atlOrigin=eyJpIjoiNjhlYWMzNzI5YTliNDM5Njg4NDAyNTEyMWExMmNiYjciLCJwIjoiaiJ9)
+My Jira board can be found [here](https://pjennerqa.atlassian.net/secure/RapidBoard.jspa?rapidView=2&atlOrigin=eyJpIjoiNjhlYWMzNzI5YTliNDM5Njg4NDAyNTEyMWExMmNiYjciLCJwIjoiaiJ9)

 - Clear Documentation outlining the project, approaches taken and technology used.
 For this, I am utilising this README file.